-Health reasons – when approached properly, vegan diets can be extremely healthy and be preventative for every chronic disease, such as cancer, heart disease and diabetes.
-Likewise they can reverse and heal many underlying or current health conditions that a person may have.
+Health reasons – when approached properly, vegan diets can be extremely healthy and be preventative for every chronic disease, such as cancer, heart disease, and diabetes.
+Likewise, they can reverse and heal many underlying or current health conditions that a person may have.

 Animal Welfare reasons – even though one can be optimally healthy on a mostly plant-based diet, with some animal products, most vegans choose to eliminate all animal products, due to an animal welfare perspective.
-Each day, hundreds of thousands of animals are tortured, abused, living in horrifying conditions and slaughtered for food – a food source that we simply do not need to survive or thrive.
+Each day, hundreds of thousands of animals are tortured, abused, living in horrifying conditions, and slaughtered for food – a food source that we simply do not need to survive or thrive.

 Spiritual reasons – some faiths simply do not believe in or condone the killing of ANY species on this planet.
-However, regardless of a specific faith or religion, more and more people today are simply evolving to open up their hearts wider then ever before, and dropping the superiority complex that has existed on this planet for hundreds of years.
-That being, that we are better than animals, that we have the right to enforce our will on theirs, that they are here to serve us, and treating animals like a product or commodity to be used as we please.
+However, regardless of a specific faith or religion, more and more people today are simply evolving to open up their hearts wider than ever before, and dropping the superiority complex that has existed on this planet for hundreds of years.
+That being, that we are better than animals, that we have the right to enforce our will on theirs, that they are here to serve us, and treating animals as a product or commodity to be used as we please.

-Ultimately, veganism should never be influenced onto someone, and it definitely should not be forced, such as in the case of family members, friends, romantic partners, health professionals or organizations.
+Ultimately, veganism should never be influenced onto someone, and it definitely should not be forced, such as in the case of family members, friends, romantic partners, health professionals, or organizations.
 Decisions based on these sources, always tend to be short-lived and not properly understood.

 This is why in all of my speaking or writing, despite the fact that I am a vegan, I never recommend that to people, and in fact rarely even use the “V” word.
-My intention and purpose is simply to teach others how to have optimal health and not suffer on any physical level, and I know one need not be a vegan to have that.
+My intention and purpose are simply to teach others how to have optimal health and not suffer on any physical level, and I know one need not be a vegan to have that.

 This is why, when it comes to veganism, one should evolve to this choice on their own, or be inspired to make this lifestyle choice not just for their health and/or environmental benefits it can offer, but for the love, compassion, peace and spiritual balance it offers.
 It should come directly from one’s heart.